Bounger2/PLUMCN/README.md

 # PLUMCN
-Disclosure of information on PLUMCN paper/
+Disclosure of information on PLUMCN paper.

 <!-- ABOUT THE PROJECT -->
 ## About The Project